sybrew/the-seo-framework/readme.txt

 		* TODO New sitemap options that allow setting including for each post type.
 		* TODO Doing it Right conditions for Private, Protected, Draft...
 		* TODO New option that prevents automated descriptions.
+		* SEO Bar checks:
+			* When the generated description is empty, it'll now tell you with a blue bar, instead of saying it's "far too short".
+			* When the generated title is empty thanks to filters, it'll now tell you with a blue bar, instead of saying it's "far too short".
-		* Descriptive links to the in-post-edit meta title and description labels.
+		* Descriptive links to all meta title and description labels.
 	* **Improved:**
 		* TODO
 		* The plugin can now downgrade its database version to the currently installed version automatically.
 This makes sure necessary future upgrade procedures are reinstated when you choose to downgrade (for any reason).